 What to Leave out of Your Landing Page

 What’s missing?
-Notably absent is the “email your personal injury case and accident information to us” form!
+Notably absent from our landing page is the “email your personal injury case and accident information to us” form!
 These forms take up a lot of valuable space; are the least desirable method to have potential clients contact you; and will rarely ever be used.

 Our experience with website leads is that most people will call; some people will use the chat service and no one has ever used our email form.
 Instead of wasting precious space on your landing page with an email form, use a chat service.